 As stated in Machine Learning as a Service-Challenges in Research and Applications [9], there is no clear definition of what MLaaS is.
 Similarly, there are no standard functional requirements and no reference architecture for MLaaS.
 However, in most of the descriptions, the MLaaS platform provides services to store data, visualize data, perform Extract, Load, Transform (ETL), train ML models, allow transfer learning and leverage pre-trained model.
-Ideally, MLaaS must be scalable, provide substantial computational resources (e.g., highperformance graphics processing units (GPUs)) and allow for technical interoperability with other systems via standard APIs and standard network protocols.
+Ideally, MLaaS must be scalable, provide substantial computational resources (e.g., high-

 MLaaS comes with new security concerns.
 As a shared platform MLaaS faces the challenge of data privacy of the data and security of the overall system.
 Owners must be sure that their data and model are not stolen, compromised nor being used by unauthorized users.
 This area is subject to quite a lot of research.
-For example, in survey Privacy-Preserving Deep Learning on Machine Learning as a Service [10], Privacy-Preserving Deep Learning (PPDL) is presented as a possible solution to this problem for Deep Learning specifically for MLaqS.
+For example, in survey Privacy-Preserving Deep Learning on Machine Learning as a Service [10], Privacy-Preserving Deep Learning (PPDL) is presented as a possible solution to this problem for Deep Learning specifically for MLaaS.
 In addition, the MLaaS platform, being connected to the network and in the case of IoT possibly using new network protocols, is subject to both common and new network attacks.
 Evaluation in [11] of both the attacks and defences dimensions of an MLaaS system reveals that there is an increasing interest from the research community on the perspective of attacking and defending against various attacks on Machine Learning as a Service platform.
 IoT-NGIN will participate in this effort by developing privacy-preserving federated Machine Learning (ML) and deep ML/ reinforcement learning techniques to enable ML training without moving sensitive data from its original sites, overcoming legal or privacy constraints, while novel cybersecurity techniques will mitigate poisoning attacks and ensure early attack detection in on-device federated ML.